lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

     The Nosé-Hoover thermostat only controls the temperature of the atoms belonging to the specified ``cnt_mid`` group.
-Atoms outside this group are not affected by the thermostat.
+Atoms outside this group are not affected.

-To restrain the motion of the atoms at the edges, let us add the following
+To immobilize the motion of the atoms at the edges, let us add the following
 commands to **unbreakable.lmp**:

 .. code-block:: lammps